Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically, the Radeon R9 M370X should be just a bit faster than the Radeon HD 6570 (OEM) 2GB in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the Radeon R9 M370X will be 13% faster than the Radeon HD 6570 (OEM) 2GB overall, due to its greater data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison